Inmate Found Dead in Downtown Riverside Jail - NewsBreak

 Probationer Charged with Choking Assault on Girlfriend in Wildomar

-A probationer accused of choking his girlfriend and threatening her with a gun during an attack at her Wildomar home was charged Tuesday with attempted murder and other offenses.
-Juan Carlos Perez, 30, of Wildomar, was arrested Friday following a Riverside County Sheriff’s Department investigation in the 33000 block of...
+MURRIETA (CNS) – A probationer accused of choking his girlfriend and threatening her with a gun during an attack at her Wildomar home was charged Tuesday with attempted murder and other offenses.
+Juan Carlos Perez, 30, of Wildomar, was arrested Friday following a Riverside County Sheriff’s Department investigation in...

-Felon charged with capital murder for allegedly gunning down RSO Deputy Calhoun

-A man who allegedly killed a Riverside County sheriff's deputy in an ambush outside a Lakeland Village home, chasing the lawman in a pickup until he shot him dead, is charged with capital murder and other offenses.
-Jesse Ceazar Navarro, 42, is accused of fatally shooting 30-year-old Deputy Darnell Calhoun on the afternoon of The post Felon charged with capital murder for allegedly gunning down RSO Deputy Calhoun appeared first on KESQ.

 Authorities Identify Pedestrian Killed in Freeway Crash Near Indio

-Authorities Thursday identified a 47-year-old pedestrian who was struck by an unknown vehicle on eastbound Interstate 10 near Indio.
+INDIO (CNS) – Authorities Thursday identified a 47-year-old pedestrian who was struck by an unknown vehicle on eastbound Interstate 10 near Indio.
 The Riverside County coroner’s office identified him as Bobby Canales of Indio.
 Officers were called at 11:05 p.m.
-Tuesday to the freeway west of state Route 86 where they found...
+Tuesday to the freeway west of state Route...

 1 Shot at Park in Pico Rivera

-Note: UPDATED: Off-Duty OC Deputy Dies in Elsinore Crash